chenxingqiang/jax-ml/doc/glossary.rst

         are not assured to be stable.

     array-like
-        The most common data format for *input* to Scikit-learn estimators and functions, array-like is any type object for which :func:`numpy.asarray` will produce an array of appropriate shape (usually 1 or 2-dimensional) of appropriate dtype (usually numeric).
+        The most common data format for *input* to Jax-learn estimators and functions, array-like is any type object for which :func:`numpy.asarray` will produce an array of appropriate shape (usually 1 or 2-dimensional) of appropriate dtype (usually numeric).